Quotients of buildings by groups acting freely on chambers: -Weyl Graphs

 \section{$2$-Weyl Graphs}

 We introduce $2$-Weyl graphs and collect some of their basic properties.
-We'll see that $2$-Weyl graphs are exactly the quotients of chamber systems of type $M$, introduced in \cite{tits81local}, by chamber-free group actions.
+We will see that $2$-Weyl graphs are exactly the quotients of chamber systems of type $M$ by chamber-free group actions.